-747 100 5.
+3/3 100 5.
 The school's approach to teaching How do staff help pupils with All teachers are teachers of pupils with SEND.
 All staff have high expectations of pupils with special SEND? all pupils, including those with SEND.
 Teaching staff are informed about your educational needs child's individual needs and have experience and/or are appropriately trained to adapt our curriculum to meet these requirements.
 Within school there are a variety of staff roles to help us fully support your child.
 There are a range of internal interventions that are implemented when needed, additional to this are external agencies that offer specialist provision/support as necessary.
-3 The Headleacher continues to ensure that funding is readily available to provide an appropriate level of support for pupils with SEND. ∠ ⊔ How will the curriculum be All 6.
-How the school adapts the curriculum All pupils, follow the CPPS Curriculum, which is underpinned by the National and learning environment for pupils with matched to my child's needs?
+The Headleacher continues to ensure that funding is readily available to provide an appropriate level of support for pupils with SEND.
+6. How the school adapts the curriculum How will the curriculum be All pupils, follow the CPPS Curriculum, which is underpinned by the National and learning environment for pupils with matched to my child's needs?
 Curriculum.
-There are a small number of pupils who may have a specifically special educational needs differentiated curriculum to match their individual needs, interests and abilities.
-How accessible is the school However, the 'intent and 'impact' aims of our curriculum apply to all children. environment?
-Our school is a safe and accessible building and we do our best to make it welcoming to the whole community.
-All sa reguarding procedures and risk assessments are in place and adhered to by staff.
-We have a range of different facilities to help SEND students throughout our school including a wheelchair lift, a disabled toilet, a power assisted front door, wheelchair access to all classrooms and a 'mile track' accessible for wheelchair users.
-These facilities mean the school is fully DDA compatible.
-For further information, please see our Accessibility Policy available on the school website.
+There are a small number of pupils who may have a specifically special educational peeds adapted curriculum to match their individual people interacts and abilities.
+Hawayer special educational needs adapted curriculum to match their individual needs, interests and abilities.
+However, the 'intent and 'impact' aims of our curriculum apply to all children.